 Ensuring access to quality education for girls is always a story, if you live in the education realm like we do.
 For many, though, especially if you live in a first world country with easy access to education, equal education for both sexes usually isn’t an issue at the forefront of our minds.
 Lately though, with the big story of the girls kidnapped from their school in Nigeria, brings the issue into the eye of the global media.
 The girls were kidnapped while at school by Boko Haram, the terrorist group whose name means “western education is forbidden”.
-While this is obviously an extreme example of education disparities between genders and different areas of the world, access to education – especially for girls, and especially in STEM subjects in ALL locations – is an ongoing issue in global education
+While this is obviously an extreme example of education disparities between genders and different areas of the world, access to education – especially for girls, and especially in STEM subjects in ALL locations – is an ongoing issue in global education.

 The handy infographic below takes a look at girls’ education in 2013 – and tracks some of the progress that has been made since about 1990.
 Keep reading to learn more.